2014 Odesa clashes: Nationality of the victims

 On the day of the event there appeared rumors that of those who died in the fire, fifteen were Russian citizens, and five were from Transnistria.
 The Interior Ministry debunked these rumors since the identity of most of the victims had not been determined on 2 May.
 Later reports showed that none of the identified victims was from Russia or Transnistria.
 Out of the 48 people killed, 46 were from Odesa or Odesa region, one from Mykolaiv Oblast and one from Vinnytsia.

-Allegations of beatings, rape and killings in the Trade Unions House
+Allegations of beatings, rape and killings

 On Russian-speaking social networks and pro-Russian online platforms unconfirmed accounts claimed that some anti-Maidan protesters had been beaten, raped and killed in the Trade Unions House before the fire broke out.
 Images allegedly showing the body of a raped and strangled pregnant woman widely circulated on the internet and occasionally made their way into the academic literature.
-The local medical examiner asserted it was in fact the body of a 54-year-old woman who had been killed by carbon monoxide and deliberately arranged to create a fake.
+Experts found no evidence to suggest that a pregnant woman had been killed.
+The local medical examiner stated that the body pictured was that of a 54 year-old woman who died of carbon monoxide poisoning, while the Ukrainian fact-checking group StopFake identified it as a 59-year old woman who died "from the combination of thermal damage, smoke inhalation and related poisoning."
 This and other fake news were debunked by the 2 May Group investigation and by the report of the International Advisory Panel of the Council of Europe.